Approximating spaces of Nagata dimension zero by weighted trees: Introduction

 \subsection{Applications}

 Lang and Schlichenmaier proved that whenever a metric space has Nagata dimension at most \(n\), then it admits a quasisymmetric embedding into the product of \(n+1\) many \(\R\)-trees (see \cite[Corollary 1.4]{MR2200122}).
-As a direct consequence of Theorem~\ref{thm:main1}, we have the following improvement of their result when \(n=0\).
+As a direct consequence of Theorem~\ref{thm:main1}, we have the following improvement of their result in the case when \(n=0\).